julzaza/wildwitchherbs/_posts/2026-01-24-plants-not-to-harvest-early-spring.md

 - could weaken rather than strengthen
 - was associated with lingering winter illness

-Some traditions delayed nettle harvesting until after specific feast days or the first thunder, echoing the same timing rules described in **[Spring Cleaning in Folk Magic: Why Dust, Ash, and Thresholds Were Dangerous](/spring-cleaning-folk-magic)**.
+Some traditions delayed nettle harvesting until after specific feast days or the first thunder, echoing the same timing rules described in **[Spring Cleaning in Folk Magic](/spring-cleaning-folk-magic)**.

 ---